apoltix/iTMDb/README.md

 ## What's missing

 iTMDb does not cover the entire TMDb API, and only movie search and lookup works – including Cast & Crew and Posters.
 Things like authentication is not implemented.

+There is no unit testing, which is probably something that should be added.

+There is no CocoaPods integration yet.

 If you are up for it, feel free to develop on the framework and submit a pull request.